 As they cannot tolerate any degree of frost the timing for sowing and planting outside is key to successfully growing tomatoes.
 Where the seeds are sown under cover or indoors, aim to sow the seeds so that they reach the stage to be transplanted outside three weeks after the last frost date.
 Tomato plants take roughly seven weeks from sowing to reach the transplanting stage.
 For example, if your last frost date is early May, the seeds should be planted in early April to allow transplanting at the end of May.

 Tomatoes require a full sun position.
 Two or three weeks before planting, dig the soil over and incorporate as much organic matter as possible.
+They will grow well in growbags and large pots if regularly watered and fed.
 The best soil used for containers is half potting compost and half a soil-based type loam: this gives some weight to the soil.

 Dig a hole 45cm (18in) apart in the bed to the same depth as the pot and water if conditions are at all dry.
 Ease the plant out of the pot, keeping the root ball as undisturbed as far as possible.
 Place it in the hole and fill around the plant with soil.
 The soil should be a little higher than it was in the pot.
 Loosely tie the plant's stem to the support stake using soft garden twine –allow some slack for future growth.